SGG-Modding/HadesListener/README.md

 # StyxScribe
 Allows plugins to hook into Hades or Pyre and listen for output and to send input in.

+NOTE: It does not work on the Windows Store version of Hades

 The input is queued up until it's read by by the game at a certain interval, but the output is instantly captured.

 For example plugins look at the [REPL](Content/Mods/StyxScribeREPL) or the [shared state](Content/Mods/StyxScribeShared)